Faster Antibody Drug Discovery with AI

 The second recent shift is the improvement in molecular engineering methods.
 This enables us to generate a large in-house data set of antibody-antigen binding values, coupled to sequence data, with a high-throughput method.
 A large data set is required for machine learning, but companies offering traditional methods of antibody discovery have very limited data sets because they do not require information about the primary amino acid sequences or 3D structures involved.
 Thus, the combination of these two breakthroughs opens up the potential to effectively predict antibody sequences for a target of interest.
 We have close contact with customers who are keen to trial our service, and we have completed a proof of concept on small dataset to understand the technical challenges.

-The team consists of 3 co-founders Ben Holland, Dr Rowina Westermeier, Murat Tunaboylu and a phage display scientist Dr Aziz Gauhar.
+The team consists of 3 co-founders Ben Holland, Dr Rowina Westermeier, Murat Tunaboylu, a phage display scientist Dr Aziz Gauhar and a machine learning engineer Ilai Waimann.
 The project has gradually drawn in collaborators, advisors, potential clients and investment.

 Rowina has a PhD in Biochemistry from the University of Cambridge in cell-free protein synthesis and is using this cutting-edge technique for the high-throughput generation of antibody fragments.
 She previously worked as a protein synthesis scientist for drug development for the contract research organisation Domainex.